zhaoshijie1248/Portfolio/README.md

     - [Simple Movie Recommendation System Using Cosine Similarity](https://github.com/zhaoshijie1248/Movie-Recommend)

-		Movie Magic Recommender is an end-to-end machine learning project that focuses on creating a user-friendly movie recommendation system using content-based filtering.
+		Movie Magic Recommender focuses on creating a user-friendly movie recommendation system using content-based filtering.
 This project leverages the power of Streamlit for creating an interactive and visually appealing user interface and deploys the application on Heroku for easy access.

 		<img src="img/movie.png">

-		_Tools: Python, Streamlit_
+		_Tools: Python, Streamlit, Heroku_

 	- [Zillow house price prediction](https://github.com/zhaoshijie1248/Capstone-zillow-prediction)